-The courses offered in the first year are:
+The courses offered in the first year are shown in the sequence in which they are taken:

-MED 101 Foundations of Medicine (5 weeks)
+Foundations of Medicine (5 weeks)

-MED 102 Musculoskeletal (6 weeks)
+Musculoskeletal (6 weeks)

-MED 107 Cardiopulmonary I (6 weeks)
+Cardiopulmonary I (6 weeks)

-MED 109 Cardiopulmonary II (6 weeks)
+Cardiopulmonary II (6 weeks)

-MED 106 Gastrointestinal (6 weeks)
+Gastrointestinal (6 weeks)

-MED 108 Renal (6 weeks)
+Renal (6 weeks)

-OCS 101 Osteopathic Clinical Skills I (17 weeks)
+Osteopathic Clinical Skills I (17 weeks)

-OCS 102 Osteopathic Clinical Skills II (19 weeks)
+Osteopathic Clinical Skills II (19 weeks)

-ECE 001 Early Clinical Experience
+Cumulative Examination I

 (non-credit, required)

-BCLS Basic Cardiac Life Support

-(non-credit, required)

-CUM EX I Cumulative Examination I

-(non-credit, required)

 The Professional Enrichment Program (PEP) I and II are part of the first-year curriculum.
 Special notes:

 - Students are also required to attend one autopsy experience and complete a minimum of 4 semester credits of electives prior to beginning year III.
 Students may elect to complete these requirements anytime within their first and/or second year of study.
-A maximum of 2 Clinical Care Practicum credits may be applied toward the 4 semester elective credit requirement. - Students who have significant prior experience working in a clinical setting (e.g. nursing or other medical degree; EMT certification, etc.) may be granted an exception to the ECE 001 requirement.
-Refer to the ECE 001 course description later in this Catalog or contact the Associate Dean for Curricular Affairs for additional information. - Dual-degree students (D.O./M.A. and D.O./M.B.A.) may request a waiver of up to 2 semester elective credits.
-Application for waiver may be made following completion of at least 2 semester elective credits.

-• Elective course IDIS 110 has additional restrictions that apply to the dual D.O./M.A.
-Bioethics degree program.
+A maximum of 2 Clinical Care Practicum credits may be applied toward the 4 semester elective credit requirement. - Dual-degree students (D.O./M.A. and D.O./MBA) may request a waiver of up to 2 semester elective credits.
+Application for waiver may be made following completion of at least 2 semester elective credits. - Elective course IDIS 110 has additional restrictions that apply to the dual D.O./M.A. bioethics degree program.
 Please refer to the IDIS 110 course description as posted to this catalog.